-1) Create participation me- chanisms and spaces for women's organizations and networks in their differences and diversity and according to their particular needs, as key actors in the implementation of gender mainstreaming Establish a body for permanent and continuous coordination of feminist and women's organizations in the preparation, monitoring and evaluation of the national mainstreaming plan or strategy.
-Invite feminist and women's organizations, from an intersec- tional approach, to participate in this instance.
-Provide spaces and tools for awareness and training on mainstreaming.
-Promote masculinity movements with a gender equality ap- proach.
-Promote human rights movements valuing the mainstream- ing of the gender perspective in their work.
-2) Promote strategic alliances between national and local governments and women's organizations for the effective mainstreaming of the gender perspective, which allows mo- nitoring the implementation of the national plan or strategy, incorporating their demands and priorities Reach agreements of strategic alliances between the different actors to advance in the implementation of the plans.
-Promote spaces for articulation and dialogue between actors and government agencies to advance in the monitoring and accountability of the implementation of strategies and action plans.
-3) Empower women's orga- nizations to carry out citizen audits to promote the mains- treaming of the gender pers- pective based on the definition of instances and institutional mechanisms such as accoun- tability, as well as information and communication systems that account for the value generated public Train people from civil society in carrying out citizen audits.
-Establish networks of NGOs by thematic axes to promote citizen auditing of the mainstreaming of the gender perspective.
-Establish citizen audit mechanisms of civil society.
+- 1. Create participation mechanisms and spaces for women's organizations and networks in their differences and diversity and according to their particular needs, as key actors in the implementation of gender mainstreaming - 2.
+Promote strategic alliances between national and local governments and women's organizations for the effective mainstreaming of the gender perspective, which allows monitoring the

+- Establish a body for permanent and continuous coordination of feminist and women's organizations in the preparation, monitoring and evaluation of the national mainstreaming plan or strategy. - Invite feminist and women's organizations, from an intersectional approach, to participate in this instance. - Provide spaces and tools for awareness and training on mainstreaming. - Promote masculinity movements with a gender equality approach. - Promote human rights movements valuing the mainstreaming of the gender perspective in their work. - Reach agreements of strategic alliances between the different actors to advance in the implementation of the plans. - Promote spaces for articulation and dialogue between actors and government agencies to advance in the monitoring and accountability of the implementation of strategies and action plans.